 Yes, ghee is safe for people who are lactose intolerant.
 Because the milk solids are removed from the ghee, it contains no lactose.

 You can use regular butter instead of ghee, but the flavor profile of the dish will change somewhat.
-In addition, if you're lactose-intolerant, you'll have to use a plant butter substitution.
+Avoid using common dairy products like parmesan cheese, to prevent a change in flavor.

 📖 Recipe